Kari Liuhto

-Kari Tapani Liuhto (b.
-26 December 1967 in Joutseno) is a professor of international business and the Director of the Pan-European Institute and the Centrum Balticum Foundation.
+Kari Tapani Liuhto (born 26 December 1967 in Joutseno) is Finland's first professor of intelligence studies and the director of the Centrum Balticum Foundation.
 Liuhto is also the editor-in-chief of the English-language review called as Baltic Rim Economies and of the Finnish-language Pulloposti column series.

 Education

 Kari Liuhto completed his matriculation examination at the Joutsenon lukio in the spring of 1986.
 After the obligatory military service (course 183 at the Finnish Reserve Officer School), Liuhto began his studies at the Turku School of Economics in the autumn of 1987.
 At the same time, Liuhto got the right to study at the Kyiv State University, where he studied the Russian philology.
 In the spring of 1988 Liuhto returned from Kyiv to the Turku School of Economics where he graduated in 1991.
 Liuhto began his doctoral studies at the University of Glasgow in the United Kingdom in 1993 where he defended his dissertation three years later, earning his Ph.D.
 In 2000, Liuhto completed his doctorate in international business at the Turku School of Economics.
 Liuhto's first doctoral dissertation dealt with the economic transformation in the newly independent Estonia and the second doctorate was on the managerial change in six former Soviet republics.